 Determining what types of costs are capital costs, and thus added to the ACB of the property, can be confusing.
 The accompanying checklist can be used to identify the key elements to consider when determining the ACB of your cottage and the type of documentation you should retain to support those amounts.

-Summer is a great time to escape the demands of city life and retreat to the cottage, especially during a global pandemic.
-With the meteoric increase in demand for cottage rentals and property, many Canadians are now looking to buy a cottage for either personal use or as an investment.
-With proper planning, a vacation property doesn’t need to cost you more than you bargained for.
+Spending time at a cottage or recreational property can be a great way to escape the demands of city life.
+With the ongoing demand for cottage rentals and property, the market continues to be a draw for those looking to buy a cottage for either personal use or as an investment.
+With proper planning, a recreational property doesn’t need to cost you more than you bargained for.
 Much like applying sunscreen, consideration of the potential income tax implications when buying, renting, or selling a cottage can help you minimize additional outlays and protect you from getting burned.

 CHECKLIST OF COTTAGE ACB COMPONENTS AND REQUIRED DOCUMENTATION